-CLAIM: It is wrong to hold someone responsible for the sins of their father.
-And yet, God clearly states that he will visit “the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me” (Ex.
+CLAIM: It is wrong to hold someone morally responsible for something that their parents did wrong.
+And yet, God states, “I, the LORD your God, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me” (Ex.
 20:5).
-Why would God punish people, who did not directly sin against him?
+Why would God punish people who did not directly sin against him?

 (Ezek.
 18:19-20) As for his father, because he practiced extortion, robbed his brother and did what was not good among his people, behold, he will die for his iniquity.
 19 Yet you say, ‘Why should the son not bear the punishment for the father’s iniquity?’
 When the son has practiced justice and righteousness and has observed all My statutes and done them, he shall surely live.
 20 The person who sins will die.
 The son will not bear the punishment for the father’s iniquity, nor will the father bear the punishment for the son’s iniquity; the righteousness of the righteous will be upon himself, and the wickedness of the wicked will be upon himself.

 (Deut.
 24:16) Fathers shall not be put to death for their sons, nor shall sons be put to death for their fathers; everyone shall be put to death for his own sin.

 (2 Kin.
 14:6) The sons of the slayers [King Amaziah] did not put to death, according to what is written in the book of the Law of Moses, as the LORD commanded, saying, “The fathers shall not be put to death for the sons, nor the sons be put to death for the fathers; but each shall be put to death for his own sin.”

 How do we harmonize these passages with Exodus 20:5?
 Two options are noteworthy: